 “Fathers (and mothers), do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”
 Ephesians 6:4

 So what am I doing differently?
 I am…

 - Keeping the school day to the minimum–at least most days.
 Too much of a good thing is a bad thing!

 - Starting the Day with Family Morning Time–It’s a time for all of us to pray together, share 3 happy thoughts, voice concerns and ideas, quote our verse of the week together, sing a worship song, go over our schedule, and do anything else we need to do to get our day off on the right note.

 - Making the First Subject Bible–It gets pushed aside for the more “important” things way too often.
 So now it’s first.
 No matter what.

 - Being more intentional about educational fun.
 My kiddos adore food.
 (Don’t yours?)
 There is a world of fun and educational or Bible themed snacks out there that will go along with what we are studying.
 We eat a snack every day.
 So why not make it fun and educational?

 - Reading More.
 I have never met a more avid reader than my son.
 But that doesn’t mean he doesn’t still enjoy being read to.
 I have made the mistake all too often of asking him to do things on his own just because he can.
 Never underestimate the power of curling up together with a good book.

 Just like New Year’s Resolutions, I may need some accountability!
 What are your new school year resolutions?
 (Even you non-homeschooling moms probably have some!)
+How are you starting your homeschool year?
 Please share to inspire us and so we can pray for each other!